writetohoney/ai-in-public-sector/resources/reading-list.md

 ## Session 9 — Responsible AI: bias, equity, auditing & assurance
 > **Diagnostic — Dimension 7 · Legitimacy**

-- Guide on the use of generative artificial intelligence — Government of Canada (2024)
-- Artificial Intelligence in the Public Sector — Information and Privacy Commissioner of Ontario (2024), event video
+- One national or state responsible-AI guidance document from your own jurisdiction — e.g. Canada's Guide on the use of generative AI, the UK AI Playbook, US OMB AI memoranda, or the EU AI Act
 - The Ethics of Algorithms: Key Problems and Solutions — Tsamados et al. (2021)

 ## Session 10 — AI safety, frontier risk & red-teaming